Tosinkuzzy/alx-higher_level_programming/0x05-python-exceptions/README.md

  Project will start Jan 22, 2024 6:00 AM, must end by Jan 23, 2024 6:00 AM
  Checker was released at Jan 22, 2024 12:00 PM

+[Resources]:
+[Read or watch]:

+Errors and Exceptions
+Learn to Program 11 Static & Exception Handling (starting at minute 7)